Optimal Intervention in Economic Networks using Influence Maximization Methods: Model

 \item $\Psi(T)$ maps to a system on the non-zero diagonal coordinates of $I_T$.
 Essentially, $\Psi(T)$ is the $|T|\times |U|$ matrix obtained by dropping zero rows of $I_T$.

 \end{itemize}

 We can apply the above map to transform the system to look at

 This transformation removes firms that don't fail without intervention, while preserving the networked connections through such nodes.
 The idea is that among the firms who would fail without intervention, some of them will be saved by direct intervention.
 Their value would then go above the failure threshold and in particular the failure costs are reversed.
 In a reverse causal relation of failure, other firms would be indirectly saved because their value would also increase.
-As we demonstrate in this section, the economic network intervention problem becomes an influence maximization problem on this transformed system.
-To simplify notation, we will proceed where applicable without the bar notation, but assuming we're working in the transformed problem.
+To simplify notation, we will proceed where applicable without the bar and $\Psi$ notation, but assuming we are working in the transformed problem that only directly considers nodes $T$ on which we may intervene.
+In the sequel, it is understood that the set $T$ is fixed.